You are here

 - use materials produced by Australian state or territory governments to promote COVID-19 vaccines

-- provide factual information to assist the public in obtaining the vaccine such as:
+- add factual information to government materials to assist the public in obtaining the vaccine such as:

 - the location of the COVID-19 vaccination service